Skip to content

 6. Performance-Driven Structure Model

 The Performance-Driven Structure Model organizes marketing teams around measurable outcomes rather than activities or channels.
 Every role connects directly to pipeline metrics, with clear accountability for specific revenue contributions.
-This framework addresses the primary complaint from CEOs and boards about marketing: lack of measurable business impact.
+CEOs and boards have one consistent complaint about marketing: lack of measurable business impact.
+This framework is built to answer that complaint.

 Core Components: